SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 Find the best Swift libraries and frameworks that support the [Swift Package Manager](https://swift.org/package-manager/).

-## Concepts

-This project is currently made up of two distinct parts:

-* Command processes that run constantly to fetch packages from a [master package list](https://github.com/daveverwer/SwiftPMLibrary/blob/master/packages.json), parse metadata about the packages, and insert it into a database.
-* A web front end that allows that database to be viewed and searched.

-### Reconciliation, Ingestion, and Analysis
+## Reconciliation, Ingestion, and Analysis

 The command processes that fetch and parse package metadata are broken up into three separate commands.